Variational quantum eigensolver: Ansatz and initial trial function

 The choice of ansatz state depends on the system of interest.
 In gate-based quantum computing, the ansatz is given by a parametrized quantum circuit, whose parameters can be updated after each run.
 The ansatz has to be adaptable enough to not miss the desired state.
 A common method to obtain a valid ansatz is given by the unitary coupled cluster (UCC) framework and its extensions.

-If the ansatz is not chosen adequately the procedure may halt at suboptimal parameters that do not correspond to a minima.
+If the ansatz is not chosen adequately the procedure may halt at suboptimal parameters that do not correspond to a minimum.
 In this situation, the algorithm is said to have reached a 'barren plateau'.

 Example of a hardware efficient ansatz.

 The ansatz can be set to an initial trial function to start the algorithm.
 For example, for a molecular system, one can use the Hartree–Fock method to provide a starting state that is close to the real ground state.

 Another variant of the ansatz circuit is the hardware efficient ansatz, which consists of sequence of 1 qubit rotational gates and 2 qubit entangling gates.
 The number of repetitions of 1-qubit rotational gates and 2-qubit entangling gates is called the depth of the circuit.